 The Stonington Free Library is known for its friendly, welcoming and helpful staff.
 We are always here to greet you and connect you with collections, expertise, services, and programs both in the Library and throughout the community.
 Please stop by and see us!

 Born in England I have lived in Stonington for nearly forty years.
 My husband is a naval historian and author and we have three grown children and three grandsons.
-I have worked at the Library for over thirty years as part-time circulation staff, Assistant Director, Interim Acting Director and now Director.
+I have worked at the Library for over thirty years as part-time circulation staff, Assistant Director, Interim Acting Director, Director and now, after retirement Director Emeritus.

-In May 2013, I joined the Stonington Free Library as a part-time assistant in the Children's Room.
-I enjoy working with Maris Frey planning and implementing special events and the Summer Reading Program.
-I am a full time teacher and working in the library offers me the opportunity to help children in a different capacity.
-I have lived in Southeastern Connecticut for 35 years, and enjoy living near the ocean.
+In May 2013, I joined the Stonington Free Library as a Youth Services Assistant.
+After years of teaching, I enjoy fostering a love of reading in young children.
+I have lived in Southeastern Connecticut for 35 years, and love living near the ocean.
 I have B.A. in History from Syracuse University and a M.A.T. from Sacred Heart University.

 Board of Trustees